twilson63/bob/README.md

 [Clean Architecture Concept Diagram](clean-architecture.png)

+## Why think about architecture/design?

+From working in a startup organization to a high growth organization, new features and shifting of priorities is a constant battle.
+If the engineering team chooses just to react to these by just choosing the easiest way forward at a given time, without properly thinking through the long term costs.
+The product could end up in a situation where every new feature's cost and time to market increases exponentially.
+This requires more resources and time to continually ship a product of high quality.
+By building quality into the project and implementing a design that separates boundaries of functionality, we can design systems that keep the overhead of implementing features to a reasonable minimum cost.
+We can also keep the time to build features low through the lifetime of the system.
+It becomes easier to build and maintain reliable automated tests that focus on testing the use cases of a system and when the test break it is a high signal of a true issue.
+It becomes easier for developers to work concurrently on different features without having to create long-lived branches and deal with painful merge requests.

+## What kind of pain points will a clean architecture approach avoid?

+* The need for long lived feature branches and painful merges to master, ie continuous deployment.
+* Having to touch several areas to complete or manage adding use cases between other use cases, ie spagetti code.
+* Having to work in coordination with several teams to get initiatives completed, ie bad abstractions early.
+* Able to modify/upgrade implementation details without having to re-write reliable tests or use cases, ie separation of concerns.

+## What is BOB?

 BOB is a bundler used to help create clean software architecture.
 By enabling the inversion of dependency with implementation details using the facade pattern.